 5. Neelkanth Mahadev Temple

 Neelkanth Mahadev Temple is around 32 km from the town limits and is located at 1675m above sea level in the Pauri Garhwal section of Uttarakhand.
-Among all the temples devoted to Lord Shiva, this temple holds a significant prominence among the devotees.
+Among all the temples devoted to Lord Shiva, this temple holds significant prominence among the devotees.

 Tucked between the pictorial valleys of Manikot, Brahmakot, and Vishnukot.
 In Hindu tradition, the temple stands at the exact spot where Lord Shiva drank the Venom’ halahala’ that materialized after the churning of the ocean by the Devas and Asuras to gain the Amrita or the elixir of life.